 We may describe the relationship between high tech and business as a fruitful partnership yet the one built on a myriad of rather confusing acronyms.
 RPA, IPA, and BPM are just some of the many abbreviations used by thousands of companies all around the world when speaking about digital transformation and ways to improve business performance.

 One of the most confusing couplings is probably business process management (BPM) and robotic process automation (RPA).
 Can these concepts really be compared?
 Let's shed some light on their true essence, underlining what makes them different and what may turn them into ideal partners.

 Comparing and contrasting BPM vs RPA is not an easy task, as these two notions are completely different in nature.
 Indeed, BPM is a management discipline regarding enterprise processes while RPA is a set of technologies focused on process automation.

-Specifically, RPA is an ensemble of automation technologies aimed at assisting human employees in carrying out repetitive and time-consuming business tasks in a variety of industries (RPA in real estate, telecom, insurance, etc.) and business functions (RPA in HR, marketing, and more).
+Specifically, RPA is an ensemble of automation technologies aimed at assisting human employees in carrying out repetitive and time-consuming business tasks in a variety of industries (real estate RPA, telecom, insurance, etc.) and business functions (RPA in HR, marketing, and more).

 This result can be achieved by deploying software robots programmed to mimic the actions usually performed by real workers when dealing with a variety of routine duties, such as moving data between different applications, compiling invoices or reports, entering information into databases, and so on.